-Breakfast: From 8.15am until 9.00am Monday - Friday, a cooked or continental breakfast is available in Hall.
+Breakfast: From 8.15am until 8.45am Monday - Friday, a cooked or continental breakfast is available in Hall.

 Lunch: From 12.45pm until 1.30pm Monday - Friday, lunch is served in Hall.
-There will be a range of hot and cold items for students to choose from, and menus for the week are available via the Meal Booking System at: https://meals.oriel.ox.ac.uk/Main.aspx.
+There will be a range of hot and cold items for students to choose from, and menus for the week are available via the Meal Booking System at: https://meals.oriel.ox.ac.uk/.
+If you wish to eat lunch in College, please ensure you book in via the Meal Booking System by 11am on the day.
+If you have a special dietary request, the kitchen require at least a day notice for ordering ingredients and preparation.

 Brunch: Brunch (a late breakfast/early lunch) is served on Saturdays and Sundays only from 11am until 1pm.
-If you wish to attend brunch, you will need to book online by 2pm on the Friday before via the Meal Booking System: https://meals.oriel.ox.ac.uk/ Main.aspx.
+If you wish to attend brunch, you will need to book online by 9am on the day via the Meal Booking System.

-Informal Hall: Informal Hall is served at 6.15pm from Monday to Friday, and at 6.30pm on Sunday.
-Students need to book for dinner via the online Meal Booking System (https://meals.oriel.ox.ac.uk/Main.aspx), but gowns are not worn to Informal Hall.
+Informal Hall: Informal Hall is served at 5.30pm to 6.30pm from Sunday to Friday.
+Students need to book for dinner by 11am on the day via the online Meal Booking System, but gowns are not worn to Informal Hall.

 Formal Hall: Formal Hall is a formal three-course meal, served at 7.15pm Monday, Tuesday, Thursday, and Friday and at 7.30pm on Wednesday and Sunday.
+You need to book for Formal Hall via the Meal Booking System by 2pm the day before, and for Sundays by 2pm on Friday.